Join

 The championship era

-AAC's first XV won the first of its eleven national titles in 1939–40, then dominated through the 1940s and a three-in-a-row in the mid-1950s.
+AAC's first XV won its first national title in 1939–40 and dominated through the 1940s and mid-1950s.

-The club took the first Dutch Sevens title in 1953.
 The most recent men’s national championship came in 1976–77.

 1972